ludoch/samples/java11/UserGuide.md

 Google form to apply for [Alpha](https://docs.google.com/forms/d/1gcKdMq8Xa6eDunXBDEmF20yp2BdJcFiAkbKG7FhYEVk/).
 Make sure you sign the Cloud [TTA document](http://cloud-tta.appspot.com) to get whitelisted.

 ## Introduction
 We are releasing an Alpha version of the App Engine standard Java runtime that is based on OpenJDK 11.
 This alpha release allows you to start testing to the Java11 runtime and help identify any issues prior to Beta and GA.
 This is in addition to the current Java8 GAE runtime.
 The new Java11 runtime is not backward compatible with the existing Java8 runtime, and does not support the Java8 App Engine Java APIs anymore.
-The new Java11 runtime configuration is now done with an app.yaml file instead of an appengine-web.xml.
+The new Java11 runtime configuration is now done with an `app.yaml` file instead of an `appengine-web.xml`.
 It supports arbitrary Java applications as long as they contain a Main class that can be start with the java command line.
 The applications must listen to port 8080 in order to be served.

 Please report any issues on [https://issuetracker.google.com/savedsearches/559750](https://issuetracker.google.com/savedsearches/559750) (add Java11 in the title to help the triage).

 ## Prerequisites
-Before you start developing, download the latest version of the Google Cloud SDK or update your Cloud SDK to the current version (231 or later): gcloud components update
+Before you start developing, download the latest version of the Google Cloud SDK or update your Cloud SDK to the current version (231 or later):
+`gcloud components update`
 	To deploy using maven, you will need to add the App Engine Maven Plugin (version 2.0.0.rc05 or above) to your pom.xml:

 ```